PopHealth: Background

 popHealth demonstrates how a provider can use the system to submit quality measures or public health data as part of their existing workflow.

-popHealth empowers physicians to better understand their patient population and gives them tools to improve the health of their patients by performing their own population care analysis.
+popHealth empowers physicians to better understand their patient population and gives them tools to improve the health of their patients by performing their population care analysis.
 The software also provides a streamlined mechanism for sending data on summary quality measures from individual providers to public health organizations.